ELEMENT I -

 Products, services or activities that an association provides or undertakes in the support, promotion or protection of the needs and interests of its members and stakeholders as well as their field of activity.

 Deliverables are distinguishable from Fundamentals largely in the nature, timeliness and autonomy with and by which the CEO can alter, develop and initiate them.

 The Association CEO’s responsibilities are of two types: Overarching and Core Practical.
 The Overarching responsibilities are:

 Aligning the association’s Deliverables with the current status of its Fundamentals

 Being - or becoming - the Board’s authority and first resource on the association and what associations do.

 The Core Practical Responsibilities are:

 The discussion opens on the article Board/CEO Partnership - Foundation of Association Leadership.
 The focus of the discussion is on the Board/CEO Partnership as the key enabling element of organizational success and professional growth and development.

 Core Grounding of the Board/CEO Partnership

-The combined aspects and drive of Board ownership and CEO purpose join to form a shared and mutually beneficial interest in and commitment to the organization’s success and sense of well-being.
+The nature and thrust of Board ownership combined with the purpose and professional engagement of the CEO can be expected to form a beneficial and mutually shared interest in and commitment to the association’s success and the well-being of its members.